pysat/pysat/docs/tutorial/tutorial_basics.rst

 You can see each listed instrument supports one or more data sets for analysis.
-The submodules are named with the convention platform_name.
-When supplying an Instrument submodule as input the display utility provides the submodule name instead of the platform and name because non-registered Instruments are instantiated using the ``inst_module`` keyword instead of the ``platform`` and ``name`` keywords (jump to the :ref:`instantiation` section below for more information).
-To use the ``platform`` and ``name`` keywords, the instrument must be registered.
+The sub-modules are named with the convention *platform_name*.
+When supplying an :py:class:`Instrument` sub-module as input the display utility provides the sub-module name instead of the :py:attr:`platform` and :py:attr:`name` because non-registered Instruments are instantiated using the :py:data:`inst_module` keyword instead of the :py:data:`platform` and :py:data:`name` keywords (jump to the :ref:`instantiation` section below for more information).
+To use the :py:data:`platform` and :py:data:`name` keywords, the instrument must be registered.
 To display the registered instruments, no input is needed.

 .. code:: python

     pysat.utils.display_available_instruments()

+.. _tutorial_basics-standard:

 Standard Workflow
 -----------------

-The standard pysat workflow takes place by interacting primarily with pysat and not the Instrument modules.
-Exceptions to this rule occur when invoking custom Instrument analysis methods (typically found in the ``inst_package/instrument/methods/`` directory) or when using specific package utilites.
-The figure below shows a sample workflow, where local routines use pysatSpaceWeather through pysat to create an input file with appropriate space weather inputs for TIE-GCM.
-Then, the utilities in pysatModels are used within different local routines to validate the TIE-GCM ionosphere using the C/NOFS IVM **E** x **B** drifts.
-This figure also demonstrates how pysat Instruments can be used to retrieve both external and internal data sets.
+The standard pysat workflow takes place by interacting primarily with pysat and not the :py:class:`Instrument` sub-modules.
+Exceptions to this rule occur when invoking custom :py:class:`Instrument` analysis methods (typically found in :py:meth:`inst_package.instruments.methods` for an arbitrary pysat ecosystem package) or when using specific package utilites.
+The figure below shows a sample workflow, where local routines use :py:mod:`pysatSpaceWeather` through pysat to create an input file with appropriate space weather inputs for TIE-GCM.
+Then, the utilities in :py:mod:`pysatModels` are used within different local routines to validate the TIE-GCM ionosphere using the C/NOFS IVM **E** x **B** drifts.
+This figure also demonstrates how pysat :py:class:`Instrument` sub-modules can be used to retrieve both external and internal data sets.

 .. image:: ../images/pysat_workflow.png

+.. _tutorial_basics-simple:

 Simple Workflow
 ---------------

-A simpler example, that presents a pysat workflow involving retrieving and loading data from a single Instrument, is presented below.
+A simpler example, that presents a pysat workflow involving retrieving and loading data from a single :py:class:`Instrument`, is presented below.

 .. _instantiation:

 Instantiation
 ^^^^^^^^^^^^^

-To create a pysat.Instrument object, select a ``platform`` and instrument ``name`` or an ``inst_module`` along side (potentially) a ``tag`` and ``inst_id``, consistent with the desired data from a supported instrument.
+To create a :py:class:`pysat.Instrument` object, select a :py:data:`platform` and instrument :py:data:`name` or an :py:data:`inst_module` along side (potentially) a :py:data:`tag` and :py:data:`inst_id`, consistent with the desired data from a supported instrument.

 For example, if you wanted to work with plasma data from the Ion Velocity Meter (IVM) onboard the Defense Meteorological Satellite Program (DMSP) constellation, (specifically, the F12 spacecraft), use:

 .. code:: python